 SDGs for School* is a program run by non-profit Think the Earth to spread knowledge of the SDGs among junior and senior high school students and encourage learning and action for creating a more sustainable society.
 In 2021, the program was officially designated by the Japan Ministry of the Environment as an initiative that supports environmental education through conservation and partnership efforts.
 The Fuji Oil Group has sponsored this program since 2018.
-Continuing the project started in FY2020, in FY2021 the Fuji Oil Group donated chocolate (two types: with cocoa butter and with vegetable oil) to three high schools in Japan to use as aids for teaching about environmental problems through familiar foods.
-A combined 350 students learned about climate change and the importance of forest conservation.
+Continuing from FY2021, in FY2022 the Fuji Oil Group donated chocolate (two types: with cocoa butter and with vegetable oil) to four high schools in Japan to use as aids for teaching about environmental problems through familiar foods.
+A combined 750 students learned about climate change and the importance of forest conservation.

 Hannan Forest Project

-Since March 2018, Fuji Oil Co., Ltd. employees have volunteered their time and labor to support park development at Izumisano Kyuryo Ryokuchi in Osaka Prefecture, Japan.
-Local volunteers, the Osaka prefectural government, and companies come together once a month to manage the forest and bamboo groves in a designated area of the park.
+Fuji Oil Co., Ltd. launched the Hannan Forest Project in 2010 to regenerate the secondary forest in Izumisano City, Osaka Prefecture, where its head office is located.
+Since then, project activities have been further developed.
+From March 2018, Fuji Oil Co., Ltd. employees have volunteered their time and labor to support park development at Izumisano Kyuryo Ryokuchi in Osaka prefecture, Japan.
+Local volunteers, the Osaka Prefectural Government, and companies come together once a month to manage the forest and bamboo groves in a designated area of the secondary forest.

-In FY2021, the volunteering events were held only three times (43 participants in total), due to the many months when the COVID-19 state of emergency was in effect.
+In FY2022, the volunteering events were held four times (65 participants in total) because of unseasonable weather and voluntary restrictions during the COVID-19 pandemic.
 Still, the volunteers continued to thin the bamboo groves, which has produced the following outcomes:

 - Opened views along the trail previously obscured by bamboo, such as flowering cherry trees, Kansai International Airport floating in Osaka Bay, and Awaji Island in the distance.

-- Let light in through the canopy, allowing the forest to regenerate.
-Insects, birds, and other life are now being spotted with increasing frequency.
+- As sunlight shine through the canopy, the forest starts to regenerate.
+Insects, birds, and other lives are now being spotted with increasing frequency.

-Employees plan to continue volunteering in FY2022, with the goal of creating habitat for owls, giant flying squirrels, and other wildlife.
+Employees plan to continue volunteering, with the goal of creating habitat for owls, giant flying squirrels, and other wildlife.